FirelyTeam/firely-docs/vonk/facade/enablesearch_1.rst

 Adding classes for the query
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You usually create a query-type per ResourceType.
+You usually create a query class per ResourceType.
 The Query object is used to capture the elements of the search that are provided to the QueryFactory.
-For each query-type you will need a QueryFactory.

 In this exercise we start with resource type Patient, and will create a ``PatientQuery`` and ``PatientQueryFactory`` class.
 Because PatientQuery has no specific content of its own, we will include both in one file.